nwolek/stetson-modular-guide/README.md

 - link to the manufacturer page
 - link to the manual
 - identify the course meta-category (synthesis/sampling/processing/control)
+- provide a short sentence that describes the intended use
 - guidance about best default settings, text and/or photo

 # Top Row
 ## Pittburgh Synthesizer Box

+- module page on manufacturer website
+- PDF manual

+### Description

+Category?: Short sentence.

+### Quick-start Steps

+1. first step
+2. then more steps

 ## MakeNoise Mysterion

+- module page on manufacturer website
+- PDF manual

+### Description

+Category?: Short sentence.

+### Quick-start Steps

+1. first step
+2. then more steps

 ## Intellijel Metropolis

+- module page on manufacturer website
+- PDF manual

+### Description

+Category?: Short sentence.

+### Quick-start Steps

+1. first step
+2. then more steps

 ## Pittsburgh Midi 3

 - [module page on manufacturer website](https://pittsburghmodular.com/midi3)